ThreatConnect-Inc/tcex/docs/_sources/module_batch.rst.txt

     event.attribute('Description', 'Example Description 2', True, 'source')
     event.tag('Example Tag')

-The code below demonstrates how to create a Document using this interface (and the same principle applies for Reports and any other groups to which file contents can be added):
+The code below demonstrates how to create a Document using this interface (and the same principle applies for Reports and any other Groups to which file contents can be added):

 .. code-block:: python
     :linenos: